Unbabel/OpenKiwi/README.md

 We are going to release the web interface we had put in place for the live demo presentation at ACL.

+We have released the OpenKiwi [tutorial](https://github.com/Unbabel/KiwiCutter) we presented at MT Marathon 2019.

 ## Features

 * Framework for training QE models and using pre-trained models for evaluating MT.